drewbodmer/Neural-Network/README.md

 Nielson and [this Youtube series](https://youtu.be/aircAruvnKk) on neural networks.
 This project was built as a learning project, so I did my best to not look at any previously-written code for neural networks.

-#### To test the project:
-Run the test.py file to test the trained network and get an accuracy reading.
+The trained network currently has an accuracy of around 85%.

-#### To retrain the network:
-Run the train.py file